-To gain insight into potential Runx3 direct target genes, the list of 198 DEGs in Runx3Δ RM (Table S1) was cross analyzed with lists of genes containing the hallmarks of transcriptional active regions: ATAC-seq, H3K4me1 and H3K27Ac ChIP-seq peaks in colonic RM (Lavin et al., 2014).
-Of particular relevance to our findings is the observation that a RUNX motif is highly enriched in enhancer regions specifically in intestinal macrophages as compared to macrophages from all other tissues (Lavin et al., 2014).
+To gain further insight into potential Runx3 directly targeted genes, the list of 198 DEGs in Runx3Δ RMs (Table S1) was cross analyzed with lists of genes containing the hallmarks of transcriptionally active regions: ATAC-seq, H3K4me1, and H3K27ac ChIP-seq peaks in colonic RMs (Lavin et al., 2014).
+Of particular relevance to our findings was the observation that a RUNX motif is highly enriched in enhancer regions, specifically in intestinal macrophages, as compared with macrophages from all other tissues (Lavin et al., 2014).

-Interestingly, this analysis revealed that out of these 198 DEGs, 120 (60%) harbored all three peak categories and 28 additional DEGs harbored both H3K4me1 and H3K27Ac peaks (Figure S5A), raising the number of peak-bearing DEGs to 148 (75%).
-Accordingly, only 25 DEGs (13%) did not contain any of these peaks (Figure S5A).
-Moreover, 126 of these 148 peak-harboring genes contained at least one region in which at least two of the three above mentioned peak categories overlapped (in most cases H3K4me1 and H3K27ac).
+Interestingly, this analysis revealed that out of the 198 DEGs, 120 (60%) harbored all three peak categories and 28 additional DEGs harbored both H3K4me1 and H3K27ac peaks (Figure S5A), raising the number of peak-bearing DEGs to 148 (75%).
+Accordingly, only 25 DEGs (13%) contained none of these peaks (Figure S5A).
+Moreover, 126 of these 148 peak-harboring genes contained at least one region, in which at least two of the three above mentioned peak categories overlapped (in most cases H3K4me1 and H3K27ac).

 Manual analysis of the 126 DEGs containing overlapping peaks, including the 40 pro- and anti-inflammatory DEGs (Table 1), revealed that 117 of them (95%) harbored a RUNX motif in the overlapping peak (Table S1 and see Ass1 and IL10 as examples in Figure S5B).
 We defined these Runx3Δ RM DEGs as high-confidence Runx3 targets.
-Interestingly, the human homologs of 8 of these RM Runx3 high-confidence target genes, CFB, IFIH1, IL10, NOS2, PLAU, PRDX5 and TNF, harbor SNPs that are susceptibility loci for IBD, Crohn’s disease (CD) and/or ulcerative colitis (UC) (Table S1).
-Finally, we also noted that six out of the nine (Figure 5E) Runx3 putative targets regulated by TGF- in RM SP4 population harbor a RUNX-SMAD module in their Runx3 bound regions (four of these are shown in Figure S5C).
-Overall, the results suggest that Runx3 is involved in positively regulating TGFdependent RM maturation and IL10-driven anti-inflammatory response while suppressing a pro-inflammatory program.
+Interestingly, the human homologs of eight of these RM Runx3 high-confidence target genes, CFB, IFIH1, IL10, NOS2, PLAU, PRDX5, and TNF, harbored SNPs that are susceptibility loci for IBD, Crohn’s disease (CD), and/or ulcerative colitis (UC) (Table S1).

+Furthermore, we noted that six out of the nine (Figure 5E) Runx3 putative targets regulated by TGF- in the RM SP4 population harbored a RUNX-SMAD module in their Runx3 bound regions (four of these are shown in Figure S5C).
+Overall, these results suggest that Runx3 is involved in positively regulating TGF--dependent RM maturation and an IL10-driven anti-inflammatory response, while suppressing a pro-inflammatory program.

 Figure 5.
 Runx3Δ RM transcriptome reveals impaired maturation and up-regulation of pro-

-inflammatory genes as occurs in IL10rΔ RM.
-A, Volcano plot of colon RM DEGs in 6-8 weeks old Runx3Δ and WT control mice.
-Numerous up- or down-regulated genes in Runx3Δ are indicated.
-B, GO analysis categorized by "disease and disorder".
-C, GO analysis categorized by "upstream regulators".
-D, Venn diagram (lower part) representing the overlap between Runx3Δ, Cx3cr1-IL10raΔ and IL10rb-/- RM up-regulated genes.
-Cutoff for Runx3Δ and the two IL10r-deficient RM DEGs was set to 1.5 and 2-fold change, respectively.
-Heat maps representing the common genes standardized expression values, asterisks mark the pro-inflammatory genes.
-Runx3 high-confidence targets are represented by right column grey squares E, Venn diagram representing the overlap between down-regulated genes in Runx3Δ RM and up- regulated genes in terminally differentiated SP4 RM vs. their SP1 monocyte precursors (top). shared genes standardized expression values are specified in the heat map (bottom).
-Runx3 high confidence targets are represented by right column grey squares.
+inflammatory genes as occurs in IL10rΔ RMs.
+A, Volcano plot of colonic RM DEGs in 6–8-week-old Runx3Δ and WT control mice.
+Numerous up- and down-regulated genes in Runx3Δ are indicated.
+B, Gene Ontology (GO) analysis categorized by "disease and disorder".
+C, GO analysis categorized by “upstream regulators.”
+D, Venn diagram (lower part) representing the overlap between Runx3Δ, Cx3cr1-IL10raΔ, and IL10rb-/- RM up-regulated genes.
+Cutoff for Runx3Δ and the two IL10r-deficient RM DEGs was set to 1.5- and 2-fold change, respectively.
+Heat maps representing the standardized expression values of common genes; asterisks indicate the pro-inflammatory genes.
+Runx3 high-confidence targets are represented by gray squares in the right column.
+E, Venn diagram representing the overlap between down-regulated genes in Runx3Δ RMs and up- regulated genes in terminally differentiated SP4 RMs vs. their SP1 monocyte precursors (top).
+Standardized expression values of shared genes are specified in the heat map (bottom).
+Runx3 high-confidence targets are represented by gray squares in the right column.

 Table 1.
-Pro- and anti- inflammatory DEGs in Runx3Δ RM and CD11b+ DC and their up-regulation in IL10rΔ and P4 RM.
-Red and blue marked Gene names indicate up-regulated and down-regulated genes, respectively.
+Pro- and anti- inflammatory differentially expressed genes (DEGs) in Runx3Δ resident macrophages (RMs) and CD11b+ dendritic cells (DCs) and their up-regulation in IL10rΔ and P4 RMs.
+Gene names in red and blue indicate up-regulated and down-regulated genes, respectively.

 Runx3 positively regulates colonic CD11b+ DC differentiation genes